James Goldston

 James Goldston was named President of ABC News in April 2014.
 He oversees all aspects of the news division, including broadcast, digital and radio, a combined audience that is unmatched in the United States.

-During Mr. Goldston's tenure leading ABC News, the network has responded rapidly to cover breaking news in Cuba, Syria, Iraq, Iran and Ukraine, the riots in Ferguson and terrorist attacks Paris, Brussels, Nice, San Bernardino, London and Orlando.
-ABC News scored exclusive interviews with Ferguson police officer Darren Wilson, Malala Yousafzai, Caitlyn Jenner, Secretary of State Hilary Clinton and President Donald Trump, among many others, and hosted landmark town halls with President Barack Obama and Pope Francis.
+During Mr. Goldston's tenure leading ABC News, the network has responded rapidly to cover breaking news in Cuba, Syria, Iraq, Iran, Ukraine, Paris and London and across the country from San Bernardino to Las Vegas and Orlando.
+ABC News has scored exclusive interviews with former FBI director James Comey, President Donald Trump, Caitlyn Jenner and Secretary of State Hilary Clinton, among many others, and hosted landmark town halls with President Barack Obama and Pope Francis.

 Under his leadership ABC’s newscasts are delivering their most competitive seasons in years while expanding their reach on new digital networks.
-GMA is number one for the fifth straight year; World News Tonight recently won back-to-back sweeps for the first time in 21 years; and This Week with George Stephanopoulos is drawing its largest audience in nearly two decades.
-The Yahoo-ABC News Network is the #1 source for news and information online, reaching an audience of over 131 million viewers a month*.
-ABC News has built on this success to launch new news products for over-the-top and social networks.
+GMA is number one for the sixth straight year; World News Tonight with David Muir won the 2016-2017 television season for the first time in 21 years and is drawing its largest audience in 13 years; and The View, which joined the news division in 2014, is drawing its largest audience in four years.
+The Yahoo-ABC News Network reaches over 130 million people a month, and in the last year ABC News has delivered over 10 billion video views, showing dramatic year over year growth.
+ABC News has built on this success to launch new news products for over-the-top and social networks, including a 24/7 streaming network, ABC News Live, in 2018.
 The news division is widely recognized as a pioneer in live streaming and virtual reality, winning the first ever Edward R. Murrow Award for VR programming.
 Since 2014, ABC News has won three consecutive Murrow Awards for Overall Excellence in Television and Radio, an historic first for any network.
+In 2018 ABC News acquired renowned data journalism organization FiveThirtyEight and announced the expansion of Good Morning America to a third hour starting in September.
 From March 2012-April 2014, Mr. Goldston served as Senior Vice President for Content and Development for ABC News.
 In this role he oversaw ABC News programs and executive producers and led the development of new shows for broadcast, cable and other distribution.

-Prior to his role as Senior Vice President, Mr. Goldston was the Senior Executive Producer of Good Morning America from February 2011-March 2012.
+Prior to his role as Senior Vice President, Mr. Goldston was the Senior Executive Producer of Good Morning America from February 2011 to March 2012.
 During his tenure the broadcast saw significant ratings gains as it closed in on NBC's 16-year winning streak in the mornings and covered a wide range of breaking news stories from around the world with distinction.

 Mr. Goldston joined ABC News in 2004 as a senior producer of primetime specials and investigative reports and was promoted shortly thereafter to Executive Producer of Nightline, a position he held until 2011.
 Under his leadership the program grew to become the number one show in late night and won a string of awards including multiple Emmys and the prestigious Peabody award.